 So, what should you do if your dog has developed bad eating habits?
 Of course, the most obvious answer would be to stop feeding him table scraps and treats.
 Then, you could try establishing a more consistent feeding schedule.

 At this point, you’ll have to be very patient and positive because one episode of retraining won’t do.
 If your dog still doesn’t eat after establishing a set feeding schedule, then try again tomorrow.

 You can even add canned dog food to your dog’s kibble to make it taste better.
+Make sure the dog’s dry food is being stored properly as well.
 It’s also ideal to take your dog for a walk right before feeding time so increase his appetite.
 If you can do this on a daily basis, then it will help your dog associate the walk with feeding time.

 On top of this, you should watch out for your behavior.
 You don’t want to give him too much attention right before eating or he will think that you are praising him.
 Try praising him as he starts to eat, and then give him lots of attention after his meal.
 Give him enough space, though, so he can finish his meal without distractions.
 You can play afterward.

 The key, really, is to establish a routine so your dog knows when it is meal time and when it isn’t.
 Remember to stop giving him table scraps or treats.
 You can do so during training time, but for the rest of the day, encourage the routine that you have put in place when it comes to meals.

 Book an online vet appointment if your dog has an emergency but your local vet isn't available.
 Vetster is available 24/7 for video chat appointments.